chidiwilliams/chidiwilliams.com/content/post/redraw-only-the-diff.md

 To illustrate the concepts in some of the posts on this blog, I sometimes make small, interactive JavaScript programs (see [Conway's Game of Life](/game-of-life/), [Quadtrees in the Wild](/quadtrees/), and [Building Ayòayò: Web Application](/post/building-ayoayo-web-application/), for example).

 Most of these programs are in plain JavaScript (to move HTML elements around or draw on a canvas element).
 Others use libraries like [D3.js](https://d3js.org/).
 But the general idea is usually the same: when someone clicks or presses a key, draw something on the page.

-And while making these interactive programs, I've learned a simple but useful UI optimization: when rendering from state, redraw only the changed views.
+While making these interactive programs, I've learned a simple but useful UI optimization: when rendering from state, redraw only the changed views.

 ## Imperative and declarative rendering